Dershowitz–Finkelstein affair: Finkelstein's criticisms of Dershowitz

-The bulk of Beyond Chutzpah consisted of an essay critiquing the "new antisemitism" and longer chapters contrasting Dershowitz's arguments in The Case for Israel with the findings of mainstream human rights organisations, such as Human Rights Watch and Amnesty International, asserting that Dershowitz had lied, misrepresented and fabricated many of his points in order to protect Israel and hide its record of alleged human rights violations.
-Finkelstein maintained that "the real issue is Israel's human rights record."
+The book Beyond Chutzpah is a critique of arguments used to defend Israel's stance in the Israel-Palestine conflict, including the use of the allegations of antisemitism to neutralize criticism of Israel.
+A major theme of the book is a comparison of Alan Dershowitz's earlier book, The Case for Israel, with the findings of mainstream human rights organisations, such as Human Rights Watch and Amnesty International.
+Finkelstein wrote that Dershowitz had lied, misrepresented and fabricated many of his points in order to protect Israel and hide its record of alleged human rights violations, while "the real issue is Israel's human rights record".

-In addition, Finkelstein claimed to have uncovered plagiarism in instances where Dershowitz reproduced the exact errors found in Peters's citation of original sources, and thus saw it as evidence that Dershowitz did not check the original sources he cited, a claim that Dershowitz adamantly denied.
+In addition, Finkelstein wrote that he had found plagiarism where Dershowitz reproduced the exact errors found in Peters's citation of original sources.
+He said this was evidence that Dershowitz did not check the original sources he cited, a claim that Dershowitz adamantly denied.

-Finkelstein said he had located twenty instances that all occur within as many pages, Dershowitz used some of the same words from the same sources that Joan Peters used, largely in the same order.
-Several paragraph-long quotations that the two books share have ellipses in the same position.
-Finkelstein claimed that in one instance Dershowitz refers to the same page number as Peters, although he is citing a different (1996) edition of the same source, in which the words appear on a different page.
+Finkelstein said he had located twenty instances within as many pages, in which Dershowitz used some of the same words from the same sources that Joan Peters had used, largely in the same order.
+In several paragraph-long quotations, the two books have ellipses in the same positions.
+Finkelstein wrote that, in one instance, Dershowitz refers to the same page number as Peters, although he is citing a different edition of the same source, in which the words appear on a different page.
 Finkelstein stated: "It is left to readers to decide whether Dershowitz committed plagiarism as defined by Harvard University—'passing off a source's information, ideas, or words as your own by omitting to cite them.'
 According to a book review of Beyond Chutzpah, written by Professor Michael C. Desch in The American Conservative, "Finkelstein does not accuse Dershowitz of the wholesale lifting of someone else's words, but he does make a very strong case that Dershowitz has violated the spirit, if not the exact letter, of Harvard's prohibitions of the first three forms of plagiarism."

-During an interview of the two men by Amy Goodman on Democracy Now!, Finkelstein also suggested that Dershowitz may not have written, or even read, the book.
-Later, he cited such allegedly "unserious" references as the Sony Pictures website for Kevin Macdonald's documentary film One Day in September and an online high-school syllabus from Teaching the Israeli-Palestinian Conflict: A Unit for High School Students, by Professor Ronald Stockton, in his criticism of the book.
+During an interview of the two men by Amy Goodman on Democracy Now!, Finkelstein also said that Dershowitz may not have written, or even read, the book.

+Dershowitz took a number of steps to stop publication of Beyond Chutzpah.
+His lawyers wrote letters to the University of California Press threatening a lawsuit if it published the book.
+Dershowitz also wrote to the Governor of California, Arnold Schwarzenegger, asking him to stop the book from being published.
+Schwarzenegger responded that "he is not inclined to otherwise exert influence in this case because of the clear, academic freedom issue it presents".
+According to Jon Weiner, writing in The Nation, Dershowitz' lawyers contacted the president of the University of California, the university provost, seventeen directors of the university press and nineteen members of the university press’s faculty editorial committee to attempt to stop the publication of the book.